Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 ## Check the account availability

-You may check the availability of a certain account number before creating it as account numbers can only be assigned once.
+You may check the availability of a certain account number before creating it, as account numbers can only be assigned once.
 Each account number is assigned to a specific number range, which indicates the account class.
 For detailed information about the account classes, see [User Interface Accounting](/RetailSuiteAccounting/UserInterface/00_UserInterface.md).